 The Archipelago of Azores is situated in the North Atlantic Ocean, at about 1400 km West of continental Portugal, which represents a two or a two and a half hour flight from Lisbon depending on the Island you are flying to.

-At the moment there are 4 companies offering direct flights to the Azores from Europe, the USA and Canada: Azores Airlines, TAP, TUI fly and Ryanair.
+There are multiple companies offering direct flights to the Azores from Europe, the USA and Canada.
+Make sure to check with Azores Airlines, TAP and Ryanair.

 Flight connections to Faial Island are made through Horta Airport (HOR).
 Horta Airport offers regular domestic non-stop flights to and from Lisbon, which are operated by Azores Airlines.